Ateneo de Manila University shooting: Incidental events

-The perpetrator's father, Rolando Yumol, was shot dead by two unidentified men onboard a motorcycle in front of his house in Lamitan days later after the incident.
+The perpetrator's father, Rolando Yumol, was shot dead by two unidentified men on board a motorcycle in front of his house in Lamitan days later after the incident.
 The police advised the public not to theorize that the attack in Ateneo brought about the killing of Yumol's father.
 The lawyer of the Furigays also defended his clients and said that it is "unfair to judge them that they are involved in this."

 Meanwhile, on August 6, a man with the surname Yumol was also gunned down in the same city.
 The police later corrected a spot report, clarifying that the victim is not related to the perpetrator, not before several media outlets erroneously reported otherwise.